rjmsun/efx-allocation-generation/README.md

 ### **B. Evolutionary Search (`evolutionary_rl/`)**

-**Purpose**: **Most important component** - searches for counterexamples to EFX existence
+**Purpose**: **Most important component** - searches for counterexamples to EFX existence Although this is currently in works and a bit junky, future improvements hopefully to come.

 **Key Features**:
 - Evolutionary algorithm to find difficult utility matrices